-I was having merienda with my friend Edwin one afternoon at the Javier-Royola Clubhouse.
-He made a comment that made me thinking.
+I was having merienda with my friend Edwin one afternoon.
+He made a comment that made me think.

 “My perspective has changed since I met Christ.
 I grew up somber and sad every holy week.
 But understanding what Jesus accomplished on the cross, things have taken a new light.”

 No disrespect to those observing the Holy Week with a somber disposition.
 People can go overboard by not even thinking about why we observe Holy Week.

 But Holy Week without Sunday is virtually incomplete.

 It’s not just about the suffering of Jesus.
 The suffering led to what happened on Sunday – His victory over death and the grave.